IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 Big stuff
 - [ ] Have the disciples mention the Queen of Thieves who was working for them, discover traces of her at the workshop
 - [ ] omens from the Birds that Owl is a false cleric (cowbirds)
-- [ ] Owl has a bunch of books about Felichianism - an old treatise on aspects of Felichias.
-The aspect of the guardian presents in a beastly form, guards ppl's fates from being pulled astray
-- [ ] Personal shrine to a six winged, golden bird - legendary thunderbird, actually the golden one.
 - [ ] Owl is holding the other side of the spies blood diary

 Murder